Desborough College: Sixth Form

-Desborough sixth form offers full-time places to female students, thus making it a mixed sixth form.
+Desborough sixth form offers full-time places to female students, making it a mixed sixth form.
 It is led by the head of Key Stage 5 education and two heads of year.
-The sixth form facilities include a private study section of the Library, with a selection of specialist books, three private computer suites and a quiet study room.

 The school has joined The Consortium programme along with Altwood Church of England School, Cox Green, Newlands School and Furze Platt Senior School in 2003.
 The Consortium allows sixth form students to take a subject not offered at their school and study it at another participating school.
 Subjects such as geology and politics are among the subjects that Desborough offers to the other schools.
 Transport is provided between schools.